Local entropy theory and descriptive complexity: Introduction

 A curious phenomenon occurs when we require the map to have finer properties.
 A result of Blokh \cite{blokh1984transitive} implies that for the interval and, in general, any topological graph $X$, every mixing system having CPE also has UPE.
 As the collection of UPE is Borel, we have the following corollary. \begin{repCorollary}{cor:graphBorel} Let $X$ be a topological graph.
-Then $\text{Mix}(X)\cap \text{CPE}(X)$ is Borel. \end{repCorollary} A similar situation occurs for maps with the shadowing property, that is, the properties of UPE and CPE coincide, Corollary~\ref{upeshadow}, however, this time on any compact metrizable space.
+Then $\textup{Mix}(X)\cap \textup{CPE}(X)$ is Borel. \end{repCorollary} A similar situation occurs for maps with the shadowing property, that is, the properties of UPE and CPE coincide, Corollary~\ref{upeshadow}, however, this time on any compact metrizable space.
 As such we have the following corollary. \begin{repCorollary}{shadowcpeborel} Let $X$ be a compact metrizable space.
 Then $\textup{Shad}(X)\cap \textup{CPE}(X)$ is Borel. \end{repCorollary} It may seem that for maps which are of most interest to dynamicists such as transitive, mixing, chaotic, etc, the property of having CPE is Borel.
 The main result of this article is to show that this is false.
 Namely, the following holds. \begin{repTheorem}{mainmixincpe} Let $X$ be a Cantor space.
-Then, $\textup{Mix}(X) \cap \textup{CPE}(X)$ is a coanalytic subset that is not Borel. \end{repTheorem}
+Then, $\textup{Mix}(X) \cap \textup{CPE}(X)$ is coanalytic and not Borel. \end{repTheorem}

-Let us make some comments about the proofs.
-The proof of Theorem~\ref{intcomplete} is easy to verify once the main idea is stated.
-On the other hand, the proof of Theorem~\ref{mainmixincpe} is rather delicate and involved.
-It requires developing new techniques.
-It is not surprising that proving that a family of dynamical systems is not Borel is much harder for transitive or mixing maps.
+The proof of Theorem~\ref{intcomplete} is short and somewhat easy to verify once the main idea is stated.
+On the other hand, the proof of Theorem~\ref{mainmixincpe} is rather delicate and involved, {as evident in Section~\ref{topcon}}.
+It is not surprising that proving that a family of dynamical systems is not Borel is technically difficult for transitive and mixing maps.
 Usually, the easiest path to proving that a family of non-reducible systems (i.e. non-ergodic or non-transitive) is not Borel, is to build examples with countably many components (as done in \cite{barbieri2020} and in Section 3).
 This is analogous to what happened for the conjugacy problem in ergodic theory.
 First, Hjorth proved that the equivalence relation generated by the conjugacy of measure preserving transformation is not Borel \cite{hjorth2001invariants}.
 Later, Foreman, Rudolph and Weiss \cite{foreman2011conjugacy}, using a much more delicate construction, proved the same for ergodic systems.

-In our investigation we noted three types of behaviors, thus, we propose the following classification for families of TDSs with CPE: